samirzjadhav/100-days-of-code/log.md

 [source](https://github.com/samirzjadhav/course-blog-page)

 ### Day 40: june 8 2022, Wednesday

 **Today's Progress**:Today I worked on a blog page and add links and some animation and also fix some issues about the navbar position in mobile view.

 [live](https://course-blog-page.vercel.app)

 [source](https://github.com/samirzjadhav/course-blog-page)

 ### Day 41: june 9 2022, Thursday

 **Today's Progress**:Today I complete module 4 of CSS demystified. and Learned about javascript code structure.

 ### Day 42: june 10 2022, Friday

 **Today's Progress**: Today I learned about accessibility mainly correct semantics and how important proper color and contrast are.

 ### Day 43: june 12 2022, Sunday

 **Today's Progress**: Today I practiced CSS flex and grid trying to recreate complex layouts from scratch.
 Plan ahead is to create a few real-world projects once I feel comfortable with my CSS, will be learning tailwindcss and creating more projects with it.

 ### Day 44: june 13 2022, Monday

 **Today's Progress**: Today I started working on a new project which is another blog page.
 I also started working on project 3 from freecodecamp responsive web design course which is a product landing page.

 ### Day 45: june 14 2022, Tuesday

 **Today's Progress**: Today I created a layout for the product landing page from @freeCodeCamp responsive web design.
 I also started learning tailwind CSS which seems really fun.

+### Day 46: june 15 2022, Wednesday

+**Today's Progress**:Today I worked on the chair shop landing page which is not ready to be showcased yet but soon :P I also realized how important knowing design is or at least the basics of design for frontend engineers so learning about design, colors, and typography as well.